About Us

 Tom Mepham

 Tēnā koe, my name is Tom Mepham.
-I’ve been with Student Soul for 6 years.
-My journey here has included time studying theology at Otago Uni, doing an internship through the Knox Centre for Ministry and Leadership, and three years (so far) of covid craziness.
-My role is Minister of Word and Sacrament which I suppose is a fancy title for servant leadership.
-The idea is that the church is called to be a community of light which is a blessing to the world.
-Our life together ought to/gets to arise out of biblically-infused worship and a creative & compassionate missionary stance with culture.
-So that’s what I’m here for.
+I’ve been with Student Soul for 7 years.
+My journey here has included time studying theology at Otago Uni, doing an internship through the Knox Centre for Ministry and Leadership, and four years since then.

-I’ve spent most of my adult life involved in music and working with young people, and I expect that will keep on going.
+I’ve spent most of my adult life involved in music and working with young people (by which I mean, folks younger than myself and especially these days in the young adult 18-30 range), and I suppose that will keep going.
 The drive behind my work is that I want to see people awakened to the call of Christ and equipped for the resulting adventure.
-If you’re reading this then maybe you’re interested in that too & I hope we might get to meet!
+If you’re reading this then maybe you’re interested in that too.
+I hope we might get to meet!
+Feel free to reach out and connect, it would be great to hear from you.

 What are we about?